WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 > **Note:** All three methods launch workers, so combining them will result in 16 (or 24!) workers (probably not the
 > best idea).
 Select one method and use it.

-In Slurm methods (1) and (3) work very well, so - when working on a CC cluster - usually there is no need to construct a machine file.
+With Slurm, methods (1) and (3) work very well, so—when working on a CC cluster—usually there is no need to construct a machine file.

 ### Process control